dmwit/spartacon/README.md

 The `bindings` field is a collection (possibly empty) of bindings and actions.
 It's optional, and the default has no bindings or actions.
 Each binding has a modifier part and a key part.

-The modifier part is a sequence, where each element of the sequence is one of the following strings followed by a `-`:
+The modifier part is a sequence (possibly empty), where each element of the sequence is one of the following strings followed by a `-`:

     | string | meaning                                     |
     |--------|---------------------------------------------|